Skip to main content

 - "runner=terraform" # Note `terraform` is a runner group name defined by a RunsOn configuration

-## If no configuraiton is present, use
+## If no configuration is present, use

 # - "runner=2cpu-linux-x64"